Asghar Farhadi: 2011–2016: Breakthrough and acclaim

-The Past (2013)

 In 2013, Farhadi's film The Past starring Bérénice Bejo and Tahar Rahim was released.
 This would be Farhadi's first film in the French language.
 The film competed for the Palme d'Or at the 2013 Cannes Film Festival.
 Bejo won the Best Actress Award at Cannes for her performance in the film.

-The film received universal critical acclaim.
-It holds a 93% "certified fresh" rating on review aggregator website Rotten Tomatoes, based on 144 reviews with a weighted average score of 8.2/10 and the site's consensus: "Beautifully written, sensitively directed, and powerfully acted, The Past serves as another compelling testament to Asghar Farhadi's gift for finely layered drama."
-On Metacritic, the film has a normalized score of 85 out of 100 based on 41 reviews, indicating "universal acclaim".

-The film was selected as the Iranian entry for the Best Foreign Language Film at the 86th Academy Awards, but it was not nominated.
+The film received critical acclaim.
+It holds a 93% rating on review aggregator website Rotten Tomatoes, based on 144 reviews with a weighted average score of 8.2/10 and the site's consensus: "Beautifully written, sensitively directed, and powerfully acted, The Past serves as another compelling testament to Asghar Farhadi's gift for finely layered drama."
+On Metacritic, the film has a score of 85 out of 100 based on 41 reviews.
+The film received a Golden Globe Award for Best Foreign Language Film and was selected as the Iranian entry for the Best Foreign Language Film at the 86th Academy Awards, but it was not nominated.